Daniel-KM/Omeka-S-module-Common/README.md

   refined to make features working.
 For example `text/xml` is not precise enough for the module IiifServer to manage xml ocr alto files, that should be identified with the right media type `application/alto+xml`.
-The same issue occurs with xml mets, tei, json-ld, etc.
+The same issue occurs with xml mets, tei, json-ld, etc. Main formats for 3d files are managed.

 - Internal assets

   By default, only external assets can be overridden in themes.
 This option in the config file allows to by-pass core assets.
 This is useful mainly for js in admin interface.

+- Data base index

+  To improve performance of common queries, some indices are added in database:

+  - fulltext_search: is_public
+  - media: ingester
+  - media: renderer
+  - media: media_type
+  - media: extension
+  - resource: resource_type
+  - resource: idx_type_created (resource_type, created)
+  - resource: idx_type_modified (resource_type, modified)
+  - value: type
+  - value: lang
+  - value: idx_property_value (property_id, value (190))
+  - session: modified

 Installation